subvertnormality/mosaic/README.md

 ./test.sh
 ```

-Do not run this on your Norns device as you'll end up pulling in the Norns repository onto your device, and it'll cause a conflict.
-If you do this by accident, simply delete `tests/test_artefacts` to get your Norns back up and running.
+Do not run the tests on your Norns device as you'll end up pulling in the Norns repository onto your device and it'll cause a conflict.
+If you do this by accident, simply delete `/code/mosaic/lib/tests/test_artefacts` to get your Norns back up and running.

 ## Device Config Template